You’ll often read that Australian property cycles last 7-10 years – but is this actually true?

 The property cycle isn’t easy to read.

-The various phases are not clearly defined and the length of each cycle and its various stages varies from cycle to cycle.
+Also the various phases are not clearly defined and the length of each cycle and its various stages varies from cycle to cycle.

 However, the following graph shows what could happen over two property cycles.